wasm-ecosystem/assemblyscript-unittest-framework/docs/api-documents/options.md

 #### Run only failures

-Provides the ability to run only the test cases that failed in the previous test.
+Provides `--onlyFailures` command line option to run the test cases that failed in the previous test only.

 ### Whether collect coverage information